sourcegraph/handbook/content/departments/people-talent/people-ops/process/giving-feedback.md

 - **Situation:** the where and when (shaping the context of the feedback)
 - **Behavior:** the observable action (what you observed directly, not your interpretation)
 - **Impact:** the so-what (effect on emotion and work)

+An additional benefit to utilizing the SBI model is that Managers will be better prepared when we enter Stage 4 of the Impact Review Cycle.
+The written Manager-to-Teammate review will provide the necessary support to justify a Manager’s rating of an individual’s performance by providing clear evidence of work that supports their rating.

 To assist Managers through the review writing process, we have provided several examples below on how a Manager might utilize the SBI model to deliver the most meaningful and impactful review to a team member.